18qz33/JobSeeker/README.md

 ## Demo
 https://drive.google.com/file/d/1xDddkgrBZEaLs8S0fixseQESK0KXsCWb/view?usp=sharing
 ## Install
 The project uses Tomcat Server and Java EE.
-Go check them out if you don't have them locally installed.
+Please check them out if you don't have them locally installed.
 Step 1: Open Eclipse Download page: https://www.eclipse.org/downloads/ to download the JavaEE based on your OS.
 Step 2: Open the Tomcat official download page: http://tomcat.apache.org/download-90.cgi to install the Tomcat server.
 Step 3: Add the project to Tomcat server and start; use the following link to view.